humio/ldap-test-image/README.md

 ## Building the Image

-This section is only needed if you're interested in building your own `ldap-test` image for some reason.
-It's recommended that you use the `humio/ldap-test` image, but you're welcome to build your own.
+This section is only needed if you're interested in building your own `humio-ldap-test` image for some reason.
+It's recommended that you use the `humio/humio-ldap-test` image, but you're welcome to build your own.
 There are no special steps required to build the image, so simply running: